Common Car Accident Scenarios — Causes & Determining FaultClick For Your Free Consulation

 New York uses a no-fault car insurance system.
 In this system, vehicle owners must buy auto insurance with personal injury protection (PIP) coverage.
 After a minor accident, each driver’s PIP coverage pays for any injuries to the occupants of that driver’s car.

 Suppose an SUV hits your car in a parking lot.
 The SUV’s PIP coverage covers injuries to the occupants in that vehicle.
 Your PIP coverage pays for any injuries to you and the passengers in your car.
 These benefits get paid regardless of who caused the accident, hence the no-fault name.

-When accident victims suffer a serious injury, they can opt out of the no-fault system and file an injury claim against the at-fault driver.
+When accident victims suffer a serious injury like a chest injury or airbag injury, they can opt out of the no-fault system and file an injury claim against the at-fault driver.
 To recover injury compensation, the accident victims must prove the at-fault driver acted negligently in causing the crash.